 - May a third party pay my fee?

-For most cases, we will charge a fixed fee for an initial consultation with a client (see our Flat Rate Menu), to evaluate the facts and law relevant to a case and provide recommendations concerning solutions to address a client's needs and objectives.
-Our Family Law, Business and Corporate Law and Criminal Law departments charge an initial consultation fee starting at $150.00/hr.
+For most cases, we will charge a fixed fee for an initial consultation with a client, to evaluate the facts and law relevant to a case and provide recommendations concerning solutions to address a client’s needs and objectives.
+Our Family Law, Business and Corporate Law and Criminal Law departments charge an initial consultation fee depending on the nature of the matter.
 Our Personal Injury and Medical Malpractice cases do not have an initial consultation fee.
 These matters are contingent, meaning you will not pay any fees unless we obtain a recovery for you either by settlement or trial.

 We commonly use three different types of fee arrangements: 1) fixed fee, 2) contingent fee, and 3) hourly billing.